 - polluted: visiting a polluted city can be a miserable experience, especially if your respiratory system is weak.
 Luckily most polluted places are big industrial cities, so they aren’t that appealing to begin with.

-When you use these adjectives to describe a place, you are painting it in a negative light to discourage the listener from visiting it.
+When you use these words that describe places, you are painting it in a negative light to discourage the listener from visiting it.

 Other adjectives for describing places